GalZepp/Gal/vim/beginner.md

 	B - Backward to the next beginning of a WORD e - Forward to the next end of word
 	E - Forward to the next end of WORD
+	0 - Move to the zeroth character of the line
+	$ - Move you to the last character of the line
+	^ - First non-blank character of the line

 Slightly less basic: fFtT
 All follow [(n)um]<verb><n(o)un> syntax